Build a Backyard Pirate Ship Playset

 If there's one thing the Amish have right that's going for them, it's their work integrity.
 They are routinely up before sunrise actively doing their daily tasks and chores.
 Another thing they have is their venerate collective craftsmanship.

-If you ever find yourself in Lancaster, PA, you'll see an expansive and copious assortment of all things wooden; from toys, furniture, knick knacks and play-sets.
-In fact, a casual Internet search for pre-built playhouses and play-sets will land you to several companies based squarely out of Amish country.
-Funny how you'll always find some type of pirate ship or vessel throw in the mix.
+If you ever find yourself in Lancaster, PA, you'll see an expansive and copious assortment of all things wooden; from toys, furniture, knick knacks and playsets.
+In fact, a casual Internet search for pre-built playhouses and playsets will land you to several companies based squarely out of Amish country.
+Funny how you'll always find some type of Noah's ark or pirate ship throw in the mix.

 Save Money by Building Your Own Pirate Ship!

-eight different pirate ship playhouse plans provided at Paulsplayhouses.com, you'll be able to easily save 3X those amounts.
+Most pre-built pirate ship designs cost anywhere between $4,000-$8,000 before shipping, taxes and other fees are applied.
+With Paul's Playhouse's nine different pirate ship playhouse plans, you'll be able to easily save 3X those amounts.
 When you're the one who is taking on the project, you'll be able to eliminate costs in several areas, including:

 - Material Markups